-Dr. Whitworth and the Patton Chapel Animal Clinic staff in Hoover, Alabama, believe that oral health goes beyond just preventing bad breath.
+Patton Chapel Animal Clinic in Hoover, Alabama believes that oral health goes beyond just preventing bad breath.
 Up to 85% of pets have some type of dental disease by middle age.
 In fact, dental disease is one of the main issues that today’s veterinarians treat.
 Dental diseases can be serious and can even cause complications of the lungs, heart, and brain.
 Many times, owners do not realize that their pets have dental problems until they become severe and costly to treat.
 Performed along with annual health exams, dental exams can catch many oral injuries and diseases before they become problematic or painful for your pet.

 At Patton Chapel Animal Clinic, a single dental exam can check for:

 - Gingivitis and Periodontal Disease (diseases of the oral tissues, such as the gums, jawbone, and ligaments)

 - Discolored Teeth (caused by trauma)